PAMorin/SNPdiscovery/README.md

 CITATION

 SNP discovery from single and multiplex genome assemblies of non-model organisms.
-Morin, P. A., Louise, M., Hill, C. M., Simon-Bouhet, B., Lang, A., Foote, A. D.  Methods in Molecular Biology
+Morin, P. A., Louise, M., Hill, C. M., Simon-Bouhet, B., Lang, A., Foote, A. D.  Methods in Molecular Biology.
+DOI 10.1007/978-1-4939-7514-3_9